SocialConnect/auth/docs/providers.md

 nav_order: 1
 ---

-The table below lists the social networks currently supported:
+The table below lists the social networks currently supported.
+Check the `example/config.php.dist` file for example configuration for each provider.

 | Adapter Unique Name             | Protocol         | API Version  |
 |---------------------------------|------------------|--------------|